Ulta Beauty: Don't underestimate the lipstick effect.

 Since I have attended the workshop with Phil Town, I have decided to change the layout of my analyses a bit.
 I will do some more calculations and also briefly go through why the company has meaning to me.
 If you want to read more about how I evaluate a company, please go to "MY STRATEGY" on my website.

 The last calculation is the PAYBACK TIME.
 I also described in "MY STRATEGY".
-With the Free Cash Flow Per Share at 10.92 and a growth rate of 12 %, if you want your purchase back in 8 years, the PAYBACK TIME price is $150,43.
+With the Free Cash Flow Per Share at 14,14 and a growth rate of 12 %, if you want your purchase back in 8 years, the PAYBACK TIME price is $194,79.

 My personal goal with investing is financial freedom.
 It also means that to obtain that, I do different things to build my wealth.
 If you have some extra hours to spare each month, you can turn a few hours a week into a substantial amount of money in a few years.
 If you are interested to know how to do it, you can read this post.

 I hope that you enjoyed my analysis.
-Unfortunately I cannot do a post of all the companies I analyze.
-I am available to copy but if you do your own trades, you can follow me instead or check out my portfolio every now and then.
+Unfortunately, I cannot do a post of all the companies I analyze.
+I am available to copy but if you do your own trades, you can follow me on Twitter instead, as I tweet when I buy or sell anything.

 Some of the greatest investors in the world believe in karma, and in order to receive, you will have to give.
 If you appreciated my analysis and want to get some good karma, I would kindly ask you to donate a bit to ADEPAC.
 It is a charity I know first hand and I know they do a great job and have very little money.
 If you have a few Euros to spare, please donate here by clicking on the Paypal icon.
 Even one or two Euros will make a difference.
 Thank you.